 The majority of the displays are on the ground floor which has sloped access to the Rear Gallery.
 There is no lift in the Museum, meaning access to the upper floor is limited.
 The Museum was built in the 19th Century, and was not designed to house lift access.
 The building is now designated as a category A-listed building, making alterations difficult.
-However, the upstairs temporary displays can be viewed in a folder of photographs of the objects displayed with accompanying text.
-If you require help, just ask one of the Museum volunteers.

 Given advance notice, we can make most objects available from anywhere in the Museum.
 This includes objects from the stores, and we can also provide objects suitable for handling.

 The public toilet in the Museum is downstairs and adapted for wheelchair users.